sourcegraph/cody/vscode/resources/samples/README.md

-# File Samples for Custom Recipes
+# File Samples for Custom Commands

-This directory contains files used for generating Custom Recipes samples
+This directory contains files used for generating Custom Commands samples